This cherry tomato tart calls for a homemade herbed crust, heavy cream, goat cheese, Parmigiano-Reggiano, and tons of tomatoes.

 - 3. While the dough is in the fridge, position the oven racks in the middle and lower thirds of the oven.
 Crank the oven to 400°F (200°C).

-- 4. Toss the tomatoes with a drizzle of olive oil on a rimmed baking sheet and season with salt and pepper.
-Spread the tomatoes in a single layer and roast on the lower rack until they’re split, wrinkled, and spilling some of their liquid, 10 to 20 minutes, depending on the size of your tomatoes.
+- 4. Toss the tomatoes with a drizzle of olive oil on a rimmed baking sheet lined with foil or parchment paper and season with salt and pepper.
+Spread the tomatoes in a single layer and roast on the lower rack until they’re split, wrinkled, and releasing some of their liquid, 10 to 20 minutes, depending on the size of your tomatoes.
 Let cool on the baking sheet.

 - Make the filling and assemble the cherry tomato tart